Rudy Clay (politician): Crime and legal

 The state senate voted forty to nine, with Clay against, in favor of maintaining the death penalty.
 In 1973, the state senate voted thirty-one to eighteen, with Clay against, in favor of legislation to allow local, county, and state police access to certain types of wire taps.
 Clay asked for George Phend, the Superintendent of Indiana State Reformatory, to allow prisoners to kiss their wives citing results from the policy at the prison in Terre Haute, Indiana where it helped rehabilitation and lowered homosexuality.
 Clay opposed a resolution by Senator Marlin McDaniel which would have the state legislature be put on record as opposing amnesty for people involved in prison disturbances.
-Superintendent Robert L. DeBard promised to Clay that forty more minorities would be admitted to the state police.
+Clay attempted to ban gun shows in Lake County and the sale of guns on county property.

 Civil rights

 Clay opposed desegregation busing.
 Clay introduced legislation to recognize a state holiday in honor of Martin Luther King Jr. in 1974.